Souper Bowl of Caring: Youth Advisory Board

-While Tackle Hunger is led by adults and youth on the Board of Directors, the basis of the organization is its connection with people serving their communities.
-Therefore, in 2022, the Tackle Hunger Ambassador program was created.
-This program replaces the Youth Advisory Board (YAB) from previous years.
-Tackle Hunger Ambassadors are volunteers of any age in any state who take on a leadership role in the continue success of Tackle Hunger.
-Tackle Hunger Ambassadors lead and advise their respective communities, fundraise, assist in Tackle Hunger projects, and provide ideas and suggestions and represent Tackle Hunger in a positive manner.
-Additionally, they attend meetings to prepare for upcoming service events and projects.
+While Souper Bowl of Caring is led by adults and youth on the Board of Directors, the basis of the organization is its connection with young people serving their communities.
+Therefore, in 2007, a Youth Advisory Board (YAB) was created to bring youth ambassadors of the Souper Bowl to local communities around America.
+The YAB is composed of high school students from around the country who serve as youth spokespersons to the media, lead and advise their respective communities, assist the Souper Bowl of Caring by providing ideas and suggestions and represent the Souper Bowl in a positive manner.
+Additionally, they attend meetings to prepare for the upcoming service events.